stonegold546/website/content/post/interpretation-regression-coefficients.md

 +++

 {{% alert note %}}
-We should interpret regression coefficients for continuous variables as we would for dummy variables, unless we intend to make causal claims.
+We should interpret regression coefficients for continuous variables as we would descriptive dummy variables, unless we intend to make causal claims.
 {{% /alert %}}

 I am going to be teaching regression labs in the Fall, and somehow, I stumbled onto Gelman and Hill's Data analysis using regression and multilevel/hierarchical models.
 So I started reading it and it's a good book.